-- Always be sure there are no obstacles or people behind you when you operate in reverse.
-When it is safe to proceed in reverse, go slowly. - Always use the size and type of tires specified in this manual. - Always maintain proper tire pressure as described in this manual. - Never modify an ATV through improper installation or use of accessories. - Never exceed the stated load capacity for an ATV.
+- Always use the size and type of tires specified in this manual. - Always maintain proper tire pressure as described in this manual. - Never modify an ATV through improper installation or use of accessories. - Never exceed the stated load capacity for an ATV.
 Cargo should be properly distributed and securely attached.
 Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer.
 Allow greater distance for braking.

-Avoid Carbon Monoxide Poisoning

-All engine exhaust contains carbon monoxide, a deadly gas.
+Avoid Carbon Monoxide Poisoning All engine exhaust contains carbon monoxide, a deadly gas.
 Breathing carbon monoxide can cause headaches, dizziness, drowsiness, nausea, confusion, and eventually death.

 Carbon Monoxide is a colorless, odorless, tasteless gas which may be present even if you do not see or smell any engine exhaust.
 Deadly levels of carbon monoxide can collect rapidly and you can quickly be overcome and unable to save yourself.
 Also, deadly levels of carbon monoxide can linger for hours or days in enclosed or poorly ventilated areas.
-If you experi-

-- ence any symptoms of carbon monoxide poisoning, leave the area immediately, get fresh air, and SEEK MEDICAL TREATMENT. - Do not run engine indoors.
+If you experience any symptoms of carbon monoxide poisoning, leave the area immediately, get fresh air, and SEEK MEDICAL TREATMENT.

+- Do not run engine indoors.
 Even if you try to ventilate engine exhaust with fans or open windows and doors, carbon monoxide can rapidly reach dangerous levels. - Do not run engine in poorly ventilated or partially enclosed areas such as barns, garages, or carports. - Do not run engine outdoors where engine exhaust can be drawn into a building through openings such as windows and doors.